 Let your kids be themselves

 One of the beautiful aspects of homeschooling is there is not a one-size-fits-all approach to learning.
-All five of my kids are so different from each other, and when you are the teacher you have the power to tailor education to their very specific needs.
+All of my kids are so different from each other, and when you are the teacher you have the ability to tailor education to their very specific needs.

 From the ways they learn to pace and style, you have the freedom to determine what works best for each child and implement those strategies.
 Some fun examples from our classroom include: Gabe loves completing his schoolwork standing up, so I let him.
 Naomi prefers to dress like a princess every day, and I say, "Go ahead, Your Majesty."
 Bethany is convinced she completes more math problems correctly while listening to Mariah Carey, so I give her my AirPods and let her do her thing.